NKrvavica/fqs/README.md

  > Why not simply use `numpy.roots` for all polynomials?

  If roots of only one polynomial (cubic or quartic) are needed, then, by all means, use it.
-However, `numpy.roots` alows only rank-1 arrays, which means that if roots of a large set of polynomials are needed, `numpy.roots` must be placed inside a `for` loop, which significantly slows down the computation (for example, `fqs` solvers are ~130-150 times faster than `np.roots` inside a `for` loop, when 10000 polynomials are evaluated).
+However, `numpy.roots` alows only rank-1 arrays, which means that if roots of a large set of polynomials are needed, `numpy.roots` must be placed inside a `for` loop, which significantly slows down the computation (for example, `fqs` solvers are ~130-150 times faster than `numpy.roots` inside a `for` loop, when 10 000 polynomials are evaluated).

  > Why not use `numpy.linalg.eigvals` for all polynomials?

- True, `numpy.linalg.eigvals` can evaluate roots of multiple polynomials; however, `fqs` solvers are based on analytical solutions, which are about 5-8 times faster than the numerical eigensolver.
+ True, `numpy.linalg.eigvals` can evaluate roots of multiple polynomials via companion matrix; however, `fqs` solvers are based on analytical solutions, which are about 5-8 times faster than the numerical eigensolver.

  # License